codedx/srm-k8s/docs/DeploymentGuide.md

 ## Istio

-You can configure an [Istio Service Mesh](https://istio.io/latest/) that provides TLS support.
-The Core and Tool Orchestration features have been tested with Istio; however, the Tool Orchestration feature's Istio compatibility requires using [Istio's Ambient mode](https://istio.io/latest/blog/2022/introducing-ambient-mesh/).

->Note: Using the Software Risk Manager network policies with Istio enabled is currently unsupported.

-You may need to install the Kubernetes Gateway API CRDs: kubectl kustomize "github.com/kubernetes-sigs/gateway-api/config/crd/experimental?ref=v1.1.0" | kubectl apply -f -;
+You can use [Istio Service Mesh Ambient Mode](https://istio.io/latest/docs/ambient/) to enable mTLS between Software Risk Manager components.
+Do not enable Software Risk Manager network policies when using Istio service mesh.

-You can deploy Istio in Ambient mode using the [Helm installation instructions](https://istio.io/latest/docs/ambient/install/helm-installation/).
+Use helm to deploy Istio by following the [Istio Ambient installation instructions](https://istio.io/latest/docs/ambient/install/helm-installation/).

-You can add Software Risk Manager components to the mesh using the namespace label `istio.io/dataplane-mode=ambient`.
-For example, you can run the following command to label the `srm` namespace:
+Add Software Risk Manager components to the mesh using the namespace label `istio.io/dataplane-mode=ambient`.
+For example, if you plan to use the `srm` namespace, run the following command to enable ambient mode for SRM components:

 ```
 kubectl label namespace srm istio.io/dataplane-mode=ambient
 ```

-You can enable mTLS between Software Risk Manager components running in the Software Risk Manager namespace by creating a PeerAuthentication policy resource.
-For example, you can generate a resource from the following YAML for the `srm` namespace:
+>Note: The examples in this section use the default `srm` namespace.

+By default, Istio uses [PERMISSIVE](https://istio.io/latest/docs/concepts/security/#peer-authentication) as the default mTLS mode.
+You can switch to [STRICT](https://istio.io/latest/docs/concepts/security/#peer-authentication) mode with the following PeerAuthentication resource:

 ```
 apiVersion: security.istio.io/v1beta1